Skip to main content

 Image showing the website header.

-In 2018 the Department for Transport designated the A38 Marsh Mills to the A38 Weston Mill route as part of its national Major Roads Network (MRN), thereby recognising the strategic importance of this route to the country’s economy.
+In 2018 the Department for Transport designated the route that links the A38 junctions at Marsh Mills and Weston Mill via the city centre as part of its national Major Roads Network (MRN), thereby recognising the strategic importance of this route to the country’s economy.
 This increases the importance and priority of this route as a primary alternative to the A38.

 Map

-The planned works - if they get the go-ahead and funding from the Department for Transport - would mean an almost £50m investment in Plymouth’s transport infrastructure with the aim of reducing congestion and accidents, as well as helping people travel more sustainably by bus, cycle and by foot supporting active travel in line with the Council’s Climate Emergency Action Plan.
+The current traffic flow on the MRN is understandably high, with traffic building up at peak times.
+The planned works would mean an almost £50m investment in Plymouth’s transport infrastructure with the aim of providing enhanced capacity for road users, greater pedestrian and cycle connectivity and protecting critical rail and road infrastructure and properties from flooding events.
+The works will help people travel more sustainably by bus, cycle and by foot supporting active travel in line with the Council’s Climate Emergency Action Plan.

 The population of the city is expected to grow to more than 300,000 by 2034 with an expected 19,000 new homes and 16,000 new jobs.
 Improving the MRN will help facilitate this growth.

-• Carriageway reconstruction works of targeted sections of the MRN
+• Carriageway reconstruction and renewal works of targeted sections of the MRN

-Should all parts of the scheme go ahead, the cost would be in the region of £50 million, with the DfT funding around £42m, with the rest met by the Council and developer contributions.
-Construction would be carried out in phases over a period of two years, from 2024 to 2025.
+Should all parts of the scheme go ahead, the total cost would be in the region of £50 million, with the DfT funding around £42.5m, and the rest met by the Council and developer contributions.

 Consultation